martinostrowski/advanced-biomolecular-analysis-cbms793/_episodes/09-annotation-of-genome-bins.md

 Instead, we can use a **loop** to do some operation once for each thing in a list.
-Here's a simple example that displays the first three lines of each file in turn:
+Here's an example that we could use to run PROKKA on each of our genome bins. *! each line has to be entered separately.*

 ~~~
 $ for i in *fa
 > do
->    name=$(basename $i .fa)	# Indentation within the loop aids legibility
+>    name=$(basename $i .fa)
 >    /usr/local/anaconda2/bin/prokka $i -o $name.prokka.out
 > done
 ~~~